mcclure/bitbucket-exfiltrate/README.md

-Script(s) to back up my BitBucket Mercurial repos
+BitBucket announced they were deleting their Mercurial repos.
+I had a bunch.
+I wrote these scripts to help me mass-export all my Mercurial repos off Bitbucket and back them up to my hard drive.

 # Usage